Society of the Rights of Man: Members and principles

-The management committee of the SDH was made up of representatives of the extreme-left like Audry de Puyraveau or Voyer d' Argenson, and of young republican militants such as Éléonore-Louis Godefroi Cavaignac, Joseph Sobrier or Joseph Guinard.
+The management committee of the SDH was made up of representatives of the extreme left like Audry de Puyraveau or Voyer d' Argenson, and of young republican militants such as Éléonore-Louis Godefroi Cavaignac, Joseph Sobrier or Joseph Guinard.
 Moderates included Antoine Richard du Cantal, the German writer Georg Büchner (author of Woyzeck, amongst other works), although this is not proven.

-But soon the radical elements gained the upper hand and published a manifesto on "Société des droits de l'homme" in the journal La Tribune on October 22, 1833, demanding a return to a government along Jacobin principles: strict secularity; economic and educational leadership of the state, strict limitation of private property; nationalization and planning of the economy; etc. And insurrection and revolution was the way to achieve this goal.
+But soon the radical elements gained the upper hand and published a manifesto on "Société des droits de l'homme" in the journal La Tribune on October 22, 1833, demanding a return to a government along Jacobin principles: strict secularity; economic and educational leadership of the state, strict limitation of private property; nationalization and planning of the economy; etc. And insurrection and revolution were the way to achieve this goal.

-In 1834, Jacques-Charles Dupont de l'Eure a lawyer and member of the Society associated the three famous terms "Liberté, égalité, fraternité" together and published it in the Revue Républicaine which he edited:
+In 1834, Jacques-Charles Dupont de l'Eure, a lawyer and member of the Society, associated the three famous terms "Liberté, égalité, fraternité" together and published it in the Revue Républicaine which he edited:

 "Any man aspires to liberty, to equality, but he can not achieve it without the assistance of other men, without fraternity."